parryc/thevoid/templates/leflan/language_lithuanian.md

 _Tvirtagalė_ ("firm ending") means that the accent is on the second part of a dipthong.
 Patterns ② and ④ deal with tvirtagalė accentuation.

+Compound words usually have rising stress in the joining vowel (when it's _not_ a dipthong), eg. antrãdienis vs. savàitgalis

 ### Tips

 Per [HJ](#HJ).